helenebm98/EAM-AX7-TEST1703/01_Overview.md

 ![Figure 1-07](/Figures/01-07_ProcessFlow_CreateWO_AX7.png)

-There are several steps to complete when you want to schedule and execute a service job on a work order.
+There are several steps to complete when you want to schedule and execute a maintenance or service job on a work order.
 In the figure below, an overview of the processing of a work order is displayed.

 ![Figure 1-08](/Figures/01-08_WO_FlowDiagram_AX7_ASM01.png)